AndreMicheletti/elixir-identicon/README.md

 # Identicon

-Small program to create "Identity Icons" based on a string input
+Elixir program to create "Identity Icons" based on a string input

 This project is part of [The Complete Elixir and Phoenix Bootcamp](https://www.udemy.com/share/101WuiAkYfcFZRRXg=/) by [@StephenGrider](https://github.com/StephenGrider)